philthephatman/awesome-hacking-lists/hackwith.md

 ## Python

+- [PacketWhisper](https://github.com/TryCatchHCF/PacketWhisper) - PacketWhisper: Stealthily exfiltrate data and defeat attribution using DNS queries and text-based steganography.
+Avoid the problems associated with typical DNS exfiltration methods.
+Transfer data between systems without the communicating devices directly connecting to each other or to a common endpoint.
+No need to control a DNS Name Server.
+- [mail-security-tester](https://github.com/TKCERT/mail-security-tester) - A testing framework for mail security and filtering solutions.
 - [mafia](https://github.com/flipkart-incubator/mafia) - Mafia
 - [byob](https://github.com/malwaredllc/byob) - BYOB (Build Your Own Botnet)
 - [Raccoon](https://github.com/evyatarmeged/Raccoon) - A high performance offensive security tool for reconnaissance and vulnerability scanning